ivanchenoweth/laravel-sail-mongo-poc1/README.md

 Probe of concept 1 of laravel and mongo with sail updated - 2024

-## Branch laravel-sail-mongo

-This branch is for work with laravel, sail, mongodb and mongo-express in codespaces (configured) or localy
+Develop and training propose works with laravel, sail, mongodb and mongo-express in codespaces (configured) or localy

 ## Steps Using this repository (codespaces or in your local environment)